Kapuas Hulu Regency: Infrastructure

-There are total 33 kindergartens, 417 elementary schools, 118 junior highschools, 37 senior highschools, and 6 vocational highschools, in addition of two higher education institutions as of 2020.
+There are a total of 33 kindergartens, 417 elementary schools, 118 junior high schools, 37 senior high schools, and 6 vocational high schools, in addition to two higher education institutions as of 2020.
 One of the higher education institutions is Tarbiyah College, which is a private college focused on Islamic studies.
-The other higher education institution, is a branch of Pontianak State Polytech.
-It is state-owned and the main campus is located in city of Pontianak with smaller branch for Kapuas Hulu located in North Putussibau District.
+The other higher education institution is a branch of Pontianak State Polytechnic.
+It is state-owned and the main campus is located in city of Pontianak with a smaller branch for Kapuas Hulu located in North Putussibau District.

 On healthcare sector, there are three hospitals, 132 puskesmas, and 183 village healthcare centers in the regency as of 2020.
-One of the main hospital, Dr. Achmad Diponegoro General Hospital, or sometimes referred as Putussibau General Hospital, is a public hospital and owned by the regency government.
+One of the main hospital, Dr. Achmad Diponegoro General Hospital, or sometimes referred as Putussibau General Hospital, is a public hospital owned by the regency government.
 It is classified as C-class hospital by Ministry of Health.
-On 2020, the hospital received building rehabilitation and expansion for new buildings.
-Other hospital, Pratama Semitau Hospital, is a private hospital and relatively new, inaugurated on 2019 and classified as D-class hospital.
+On 2020, the hospital received building rehabilitation and expansion with new buildings.
+Another hospital, Pratama Semitau Hospital, is a private hospital and relatively new, inaugurated on 2019 and classified as D-class hospital.
 Badau Bergerak Hospital, located in Badau District, is the only hospital located outside of Putussibau and also owned by regency government as public hospital.
 In addition of that, there are total 28 family planning clinics.

 There are exactly 505 mosques, 490 churches, and four Chinese Buddhist temple in the regency as of 2019.
-Total roads in the regency as of 2020 was 1,108.330 kilometers, out of which 217.340 kilometers have been paved with asphalt.
-The regency is served by Pangsuma Airport, which located in Putussibau and have regular flights between Pontianak and Sintang.
-There's also regular bus route from Pontianak to Putussibau managed by Perum DAMRI.
+Total roads in the regency as of 2020 was 1,108.33 kilometres, out of which 217.34 kilometres have been paved with asphalt.
+The regency is served by Pangsuma Airport, which is located in Putussibau and has regular flights to Pontianak and Sintang.
+There's also a regular bus route from Pontianak to Putussibau, managed by Perum DAMRI.
 In Putussibau, usage of online ride-hailing app service is also present.